-

 Vocals, Fiddle, Erhu, Octave Fiddle

 Liesel has been playing fiddle/violin for most of her life, and began playing Chinese erhu during her Chinese language studies in high school and college.
-She specializes in singing in languages besides English, including Mandarin Chinese, Gàidhlig, Irish, Early Scots, Russian, Spanish, and Welsh.
-She has performed throughout the U.S. and Scotland as a member of Willowgreen, and a former member of Blue Canvas Orchestra and Chance Ensemble.
+She specializes in singing in languages besides English, including Mandarin Chinese, Gàidhlig, Irish, Early Scots, Spanish, and Welsh.
+She has performed throughout the U.S. and Scotland as a member of Willowgreen, and a former member of the Blue Canvas Orchestra and Chance Ensemble.
+She was featured as a co-producer on Willowgreen's newest album.

 Jim Ofsthun

-Jim is a talented vocalist and instrumentalist with international performances on Irish bodhrán, guitar, button accordion, and whistles.
-He is also a member of Willowgreen.
+Jim is a talented vocalist and instrumentalist with international performances on Irish bodhrán, octave mandolin, button accordion, and whistles.
+He is also a member of Celtic band Willowgreen.
 He has family connections to the music through Ireland and Newfoundland, and is considered one of the top producers in Irish music in the Midwest.

 Sue Spencer